al1brn/geonodes/generation/docgen/doc/parser.md

 ##### Returns

-- _Boolean_ : substitution textrue if the text at the cursor is equal to the argument
+- _Boolean_ : True if the text at the cursor is equal to the argument